 Amorgos island is unspoiled – no cruise ships or sushi bars here, no sophisticated tourist facilities.
 It is a ragged, wild, and imposing island, with traditional, Cycladic whitewashed villages adorned with purple and fuchsia bougainvillea plants and impressive beaches.

-If you love the outdoors, then scenic Amorgos is the perfect island for hiking, diving, or climbing.
+If you love the outdoors, scenic Amorgos is the perfect island for hiking, diving, or climbing.
 There are 3 camping on Amorgos, with the largest one being in Aegiali village.
 And if you love exploring there are cliff monasteries, endless beaches, windmills, settlements, and festivals to discover all over the island!

 *Some of the links below are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you.